BrianMMcClain/riff-demos/README.md

 clean-riff.sh
 ---
-This script will simply delete the existing Riff install and reinstall it, so any functions and topics will need to be reapplied.
+This script will iterate over all the existing applied functions, deleting them, their topics and any existing running pods.
+It will then delete and purge the existing Riff install and then finally reinstall it.

 Functions
 ---